-A viewer once asked me how I dress down when I travel.
-My reaction was a nervous laugh.
-I didn’t know if she was joking or not.
-Unless I’m traveling to a cosmopolitan city or going on a short trip, I tend to dress down a lot, when traveling.
-I often cherish comfort, especially as a solo female multitasking navigating a new environment and a blogger filming things for my blog.
+What do female solo travelers need in travel beauty gifts?
+I look at myself~ I dress in simple fashion.
+Unless I’m traveling to a cosmopolitan city or going on a short trip, I tend to dress down a lot.
+I often cherish comfort, especially as a female solo traveler navigating a new city and filming things for my blog.

 Here’s my top travel fashion beauty products that make it consistently into my carry on (watch video about packing tips for carry ons).

 Best Makeup for Travel

 I adore all in one makeup creams.
 Buh-bye bottles of goop, Bare Essentials, brushes and applicators… Now I just squirt, smear and go into any rugged activity of the day, knowing I have a smooth, presentable facial palette.